Nurse at Stoke Mandeville Hospital sanctioned for bad notes after death of patient

 He must also have monthly meetings with a supervisor to discuss his record keeping and how and when to escalate concerns about a patient’s deteriorating condition.

-The sanction comes after a person died at Stoke Mandeville Hospital in Aylesbury after being in Mr Golimlim’s care.
+The sanction comes after a person died at Stoke Mandeville Hospital after being in Mr Golimlim’s care.
+Patient A deteriorated towards the end of Mr Golimlim’s night shift and passed away on the morning of 25 March, 2019, shortly after the handover of his shift.

 Advertisement